-The three resilience mechanisms are applied in an event-based one-by-one activation scheme as illustrated in Fig. \ref{fig:multi-stage}.
-When operating in normal mode, the proposed MC-RSMA scheme (detailed in Sec. \ref{sec:MC_RSMA}) provides passive robustness for HC data.
-Upon encountering a LoS blockage that leads to buffer congestion, Stage 2 is triggered, and one-sided AP cooperation (as described in Sec. \ref{sec:one_sided_coop}) is applied as needed to facilitate message decoding.
-If this strategy proves insufficient to sustain proper service functionality, Stage 3, the adaptation mechanism, is activated (see Sec. \ref{sec:full_coop}).
+In normal operation, the proposed MC-RSMA scheme (detailed in Sec. \ref{sec:MC_RSMA}) provides passive robustness for HC traffic.
+When a LoS blockage occurs that leads to buffer congestion, Stage 2 is triggered, and one-sided AP cooperation (as described in Sec. \ref{sec:one_sided_coop}) is applied as needed to facilitate message decoding.
+If this strategy fails to restore service stability, Stage 3, the adaptation mechanism, is activated (see Sec. \ref{sec:full_coop}).
 In this stage, we switch to central decoding of all UE's messages, and the transmit power allocation is optimized accordingly.
-The algorithm returns back to normal operation mode when the blockage is resolved.\looseness-1
+The system returns to normal operation mode once the blockage is resolved.\looseness-1

-In the considered scenario, the rate and delay performance is reflected in the amount of buffered packets, hence, keeping the queue backlog low over time is the target to ensure timely packet delivery.
-To this end, we define thresholds $\HC{Q}_{\mathrm{max},i}, ~\LC{Q}_{\mathrm{max},i}$ for the amount of packets waiting in the buffer of UE $i$, that are used to trigger a transition to different resilience measures as follows:
+In the considered scenario, rate and delay performance are reflected in the UE buffer backlog.
+Hence, to ensure timely packet delivery, the goal is to keep queues short.
+To this end, we define thresholds $\HC{Q}_{\mathrm{max},i}, ~\LC{Q}_{\mathrm{max},i}$ for the amount of packets waiting in the buffer of UE $i$.
+These thresholds trigger a transition to different resilience measures as follows:

 \paragraph{Stage 2 Trigger} If the HC and/or LC queue backlogs of UE $i$ exceed $Q^{h/l}_{\mathrm{max},i}$ \emph{due to a detected link blockage}, Stage 2 with one-sided AP cooperation is activated at AP $j$, $i\in\mathcal{I}_j$ i.e., AP $j$ requests the received signal of AP $j'$, $j'\neq j$ to support the decoding of its intended messages.